SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpio_ulp_example/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default, ULP GPIO 2 should be continuously toggled.
+2. By default, ULP_GPIO2 should be toggled for SiWx917 and ULP_GPIO4 should be for SiWx915 board
-3. Connect logic analyzer to ULP GPIO 2(F10) on WPK board to observe the toggle state.
+3. Connect logic analyzer to ULP GPIO 2(F10) for the Si917 or ULP GPIO 4(P36) for Si915 on WPK board to observe the toggle state.
 4. After successful program execution the prints in serial console looks as shown below.

   ![Figure: Introduction](resources/readme/output.png)